tom-sherman/coffeebird/README.md

-# CoffeeBird
+# Coffeebird

 A DSL that compiles to RBLang.

 **This language is currently a work in progress.
 [See todo](#todo).**

 RBLang is Rainbird's XML based language which is used to define concepts, relationships, and rules to solve complex decision making problems.
-CoffeeBird replicates all of the features ([note](#todo)) of RBLang without the visual noise of XML.
+Coffeebird replicates all of the features ([note](#todo)) of RBLang without the visual noise of XML.

 ## Syntax